textlint/textlint/packages/@textlint/textlint-plugin-text/README.md

 ## Options

 - `extensions`: `string[]`
-    - Additional file extensions for markdown
+    - Additional file extensions for plain text

 For example, if you want to treat `.custom-ext` as text, put following config to `.textlintrc`